cyyonara/cyyonara/README.md

 ###

-<p align="left">A passionate web enthusiast hailing from San Jose del Monte, Bulacan.
-Currently pursuing a Bachelor's degree in Information Technology at Colegio de San Gabriel Arcangel, I'm deeply immersed in the world of web development.</p>
+<p align="left">A passionate web enthusiast from San Jose del Monte, Bulacan, currently working as a Software Engineer.
+I hold a Bachelor's degree in Information Technology from Colegio de San Gabriel Arcangel.
+Deeply immersed in the world of web development, I continuously strive to expand my skills and contribute to innovative digital solutions.</p>

 ###